 Tax Basis - choose Cash or Accruals Basis, or None if sales tax doesn't apply to your organization.
 You need to complete this field so the Xero can generate the Sales Tax Report.

 - Cash basis.
 You report income when you receive payment and report expenses when you pay your supplier.
 The report is run based on the date you made or received payments for invoices, bills and expense claims and the date you entered spend or receive money transactions in your bank account.

 - Accruals basis.
 You report income when you create the invoice and expenses when your supplier bills you.
 The report is run based on the invoice date or in the case of expense claims, the Reporting date.
 All other reports in Xero are based on the actual transaction date.
 For example, spend or receive money date, invoice date, expense claims reporting date.

 Lock dates stop any changes to data entered before that date.
-Only users with the Advisor user role can view, set and change either lock date.
+Only users with the Advisor user role can view, set and change lock dates.

 The time zone setting in Xero determines the date and time shown for those items that are time-tracked.
 For example, when a user logs in.
 Xero also uses the time zone setting for time-stamping all actions recorded in History & Notes.